chris-rands/space-dino/README.md

 ## Game Overview

 Control a purple cyber-dino with a curly-haired co-pilot as you swing through space using a grappling hook mechanic.
 Avoid asteroids, comets, shooting stars, and black holes while traveling as far as possible through four distinct zones.
-Protect your co-pilot - lose them and you'll need to survive until a rescue pod arrives!
+Protect your co-pilot - lose them and you'll need to survive 300m for automatic rescue!

 ## How to Play